Explosion-proof overhead cranes

 Classification of hazardous locations

 Hazardous locations are classified according to the type of danger involved: Class I locations (Zone 0,1,2) involve flammable gases or vapors in sufficient quantities to form explosive atmospheres, while Class II locations (Zone 20,21,22) are characterized by the presence of combustible or electrically conductive dusts.
-The classification indicates the type of substance and the environment.
+The classification by an expert specifies the location of the equipment in the room, the type of substance and the environment, as well as the maximum surface temperature of the equipment, in order to prevent any risk of self-ignition.

 Canada/US: Class I,II division 1,2